JCarlosMtzZ/Loopedia/README.md

 # Loopedia
 This Web App is an interactive encyclopedia, built in React JS.
+Uses a Firebase database.

 ### Objectives:
 - Show interactive and stylized information.